HTS Bioinf - Using the vcpipe staging environment

 tab in thestaging-webui

-. - Data that has been transferred to
+. - Data transferred to

 {staging}